Amazon Web Services – software development engineer, design and simulation, Center for Quantum Computing

 Keysight – Women in Quantum Mentoring Program

 Keysight Technologies is a partner in a professional mentoring program to cover the needs of the wider community of women in quantum.
 Mentors will work with mentees on technical, soft, and business skills in quantum information science.
 Enrollment for this program takes place three times a year.
-Learn more, or join the program as a mentor or a mentee.
+Learn more and join the program as a mentor or a mentee.

 Super.tech – quantum information science intern